jidapaaa123/CS1810-final-project-jidapaaa123/README.md

 **Page 3: Recipes Collection**: This is where the search algorithm searches for recipes based on user input (by ingredient OR by name).
 It will filter by ingredients the user has in their cart, and whether they allow substitutes and recipes whose optional ingredients are missing from the cart.
 The recipe cards' recipe titles will be a link to the **full page of the recipe**, which will be formatted similar to recipe websites we can already find online (but way, way simpler and without a 3-page backstory), and uses **query strings** to render the appropriate recipe.
 Substitutes will be listed as (Substitutes: item1 / item 2 / item 3...).
 The side panel of the **Recipes Collection** page will also be a sliding side panel to see what you've got currently in your cart. ~~The user can press "Cook!" on a recipe to note that they made it (this is so I can incorporate a table in somehow)~~

 ~~**Page 4: Stats**: Where the user can see dishes they've cooked the most.
 (Bonus if I could do it: make this stat include amount of times other people also cooked their recipe)~~
 **Page 4: Import Recipes** from an external API.
 Will render recipe cards based on user search, then the user may pick which ones to send to **Pending Recipes** (where they can make it their own)

+**Page 5: Home** explanation for each page

 ## Project Plan
 ### 1) Week of 4/6